 Beautiful Signs for a Better Planet

 Make sure your facilities investment will stand the test of time by securely hanging signs.
 ADA compliant signs are fairly easy to wall mount.
-Using instructions and photos, Our room sign installation guide describes two room and door ADA signage hanging methods are described in instructional language and photos below.
+Using instructions and photos, Our room sign installation guide describes two room and door ADA signage hanging methods.

 Green Dot Sign® offers sustainable wood peg or standard foam tape braille sign hanging options.
 When deciding which Green Dot Sign® installation method to select, know that there is no price difference between pegs and tape.
 Simply choose what works best for your walls and team.
 Rough walls usually mean the peg method, flat walls can be either, and foam tape works well for mounting signs to glass, stone, or tile.

 Your Green Dot signs will ship ready to be installed.
-They will either have 4-pegs or sign grade foam tape, depending upon the selection made while ordering.
-Signs also come with installation instructions and templates like those included in our wood peg and foam tape installation pages.
+They will either have 4 pegs or sign-grade foam tape, depending upon the selection made while ordering.
+Signs also come with installation instructions and templates like those included in our installation page.

 Our preferred approach to mounting room and door signs is via four wood pegs.